neo4j-drivers/testkit/README.md

     docker will remove the image and all intermediate parent images.
   * `ARTIFACTS_DIR`
     Name of the directory into which logs and similar debug output is placed.
+  * `TEST_IN_TEAMCITY`
+    Set to `true` to enable additional logging and output for TeamCity as well as integration tests against nightly builds pulled from the CI.
+To download those builds (only when trying to run the respective integration tests), you also need to set:
+  * `TEAMCITY_API_TOKEN`
+    The API token to access nightly builds on TeamCity.

 ```console
 export TEST_DRIVER_NAME=go